Meet Your Peer Advisors for 2017-2018!

 I found Public Health interesting and applicable because I have always had a passion for helping others.
 I wanted to learn about the social and mental aspects of health and wellbeing, not just the science side and Public Health allows me to do just that.

 Other than my role as a Peer Advisor, I work at admissions, and am the Director of Philanthropy for my sorority.
 My best advice would be to get involved!
 There are so many cool clubs, organizations, and jobs on this campus and it can give you a place to call home at such a large school.
-My office hours are 11:30 - 3 on Wednesday afternoons.
+My office hours are Wednesday 3:30PM-5:00PM and Friday 10:00AM-12:00PM.
 Can’t wait to meet you all soon!

 Graduation Year: 2018